stirante/CauseAndEffect/README.md

 # CauseAndEffect

-This is a simple plugin, that allows to find out the cause behind a player's damage.
+This is a simple plugin, that allows finding out the cause behind a player's damage.

 ### Example